TriplyDB/Documentation/blog/2023-06-iiif/index.md

 }
 ```

-### Configuration 2/2: JSON-LD Frame configuration
+### Configuration Step 2 out of 2: JSON-LD Frame configuration

 When you visit the SPARQL Construct query [online](https://triplydb.com/Triply/-/queries/iris-iiif-manifest/61), you see the SPARQL Query Editor, the JSON-LD Frame Editor, and the REST API result all on one page (Figure 3).
-These tools make it easy to configure REST APIs, including the IIIF Presentation API.
+These tools allow us to configure REST APIs, including the IIIF Presentation API.

 <figure>
   <a href="https://triplydb.com/Triply/-/queries/iris-iiif-manifest/61" target="_blank">